myrrlyn/hermaeus/README.md

 `$HOME/.hermaeus/config.toml`.

 This file needs to be populated with reddit credentials so Hermaeus can log in.
-The `[client]` section of this file has five keys, each of which have comments explaining what they should hold. `mora` will crash with somewhat helpful (I hope) error messages if any of these fields are missing, as well.
-Once you have filled in the configuration file with correct values, `mora` will run properly.
+The `[client]` section of this file has four keys, each of which have comments explaining what they should hold.
+Hermaeus will crash with helpful (I hope) error messages if any of these fields are missing, or if they are duplicates of the example configuration file.
+Once you have filled in the configuration file with correct values, Hermaeus will function properly.

+Hermaeus’ configuration files can be specified using the environment variables `HERMAEUS_DIR` and `HERMAEUS_FILE`.

 ## Development